Writing Custom Views

 if form.is_valid():

-# Save the form data to the database
+# Save form data

 object = form.save(commit=True)